jonascaetano/simple-site/README.md

-# Create a simple website using HTML, CSS and JavaScript
+# Create a simple website using HTML5, CSS3 and JavaScript

 ## Simple-site.